List of California floods

 All types of floods can occur in California, though 90 percent of them are caused by river flooding in lowland areas.
-Such flooding generally occurs as a result of excessive rainfall, excessive snowmelt, excessive runoff, levee failure, poor planning or built infrastructure, or a combination of these factors.
+Such flooding generally occurs as a result of excessive rainfall, excessive snowmelt, excessive runoff, levee failure, tsunami, poor planning or built infrastructure, or a combination of these factors.
 Below is a list of flood events that were of significant impact to California.

-A 2022 study found that Climate change in California, is likely to increase the extremity of water cycle events such as droughts and megafloods, greatly increasing the severity of future floods due to atmospheric rivers.
-In part this is due to the fact that the Sierra Nevada mountains, which typically retain water as snow, will no longer be as cold.

-Early historic record
+Background and climatology

+Every county in California has experienced a flood, which is mostly likely to be caused by an atmospheric river, which is a narrow corridor of moisture in the air that travels a long distance to produce heavy rainfall.
+As of 2024, the state of California spends more than US$2.8 billion annually on maintaining or building flood control projects.

+Events

+Pre–1900

 Geologic evidence indicates that "megafloods" occurred in the California region in the following years A.D.: 212, 440, 603, 1029, c.
-1300, 1418, 1605, 1750.
+1300, 1418, 1605, and 1750.
 Prior to European settlement, these early floods predominantly affected the indigenous peoples of California.